esl/chirp_cockroach/README.md

 ## DevOps Examples
 ### Scaffold
-Skaffold is a command line tool that facilitates continuous development for Kubernetes applications.
+Skaffold is a command line tool that facilitates continuous development of Kubernetes applications.
 You can iterate on your application source code locally and then deploy it to local or remote Kubernetes clusters.
-Skaffold handles the workflow for building, pushing and deploying your application.
+Skaffold handles the workflow of building, pushing and deploying your application.
 It also provides building blocks and describes customizations for a CI/CD pipeline.

-For a local development environment, Skaffold can use several applications most popular being: Minikube and Kind.
+For a local development environment, Skaffold can use several applications the most popular being Minikube and Kind.
 - Start Minikube cluster
 ```bash
 $ minikube start --profile custom